-AP Intermediate Results 2018 to be declared soon on bieap.gov.in
+AP inter results 2018: Andhra Pradesh Intermediate Results to be declared soon on bieap.gov.in

-AP Intermediate Results 2018: This is indeed an anxious time for the students who gave their intermediate exams from the state of Andhra Pradesh.
+AP Inter Results 2018: This is indeed an anxious time for the students who gave their intermediate exams from the state of Andhra Pradesh.
 As many as 10 lakh students are estimated to have given the examination under the Board of Intermediate Education, Andhra Pradesh which is also known as BIEAP.
 The results of the second year examination are expected to be declared on April 12, 2018.
 However, the first year students need to wait for a day more as the results of their final exam is expected to be announced on April 13.

+ALSO READ: AP Inter results 2018: 1st and 2nd year Intermediate exam scores to be announced at bieap.gov.in; know when and how to check

 Students need to keep in mind about the timing for the same.
 The results will be announced at 11 am on the official website bieap.gov.in.
 In case you are not able to see the website as the volume of students checking the results will be too much, then you can head to the third-party websites such as like indiaresults.com and manabadi.com.